Daniel Collins - Fine Travel

 Perched on the edge of a large natural harbour, New Zealand's ‘City of Sails’ offers the best of both worlds.
 Sandy beaches, native bush and lush rainforests give way to a vibrant urban culture, humming with life.
 Spend time in the Viaduct Harbour, try your hand at sailing an America’s Cup yacht or take the ferry to nearby Waiheke Island for a gourmet food and wine experience.

-Walk (if you're that way inclined) to the top of Auckland's highest volcano, Mt Eden, and take in soaring views of the gulf.
-Pack a picnic lunch and lose yourself in one of the 800 regional national parks on offer or grab a book and relax on a deserted beach.
+If you're looking for a lovely hike, walk (if you're that way inclined) to the top of Auckland's highest volcano, Mt Eden, and take in soaring views of the gulf.
+Immerse yourself in nature's beauty at the expansive Auckland Botanic Gardens, sprawled across 156 acres of lush land and native forest on Hill Road.
+Pack a picnic, soak up the sunshine, and delight in the melodious birdsong during a peaceful lunch.
 Head up the Sky Tower, standing at just over 300m tall (about 1,000 feet) and have a meal in the 360 degree revolving restaurant.
 Scale the outermost perimeter of the Harbour Bridge or test your stomach and bungy off both.
 To end your day, catch a cab to Ponsonby Road and sample some upmarket culinary delights.

 America's Cup Sailing Experience with Explore